 We carry several different options for road mats to cover different site and equipment requirements.
 Here’s a few road matting performance categories to consider, and some info on how CLT mats compare to your other options.

 CLT mats are up to 40 percent lighter than laminated, which means you can get more loaded in each truckload delivered.
 Composite mats are lightweight and compare favorably in this category as well.
 The heaviest road matting options are timber and crane mats due to their thickness.

 CLT mats are strong and durable, but they are only for use with rubber-tired vehicles rather than tracked.
 Laminated mats have the same restriction, while composite mats can handle tracked and rubber-tired equipment.
 For heavy-duty tracked equipment, you need to step up to the thicker and heavier timber mats or crane mats.

 Because they’re wood mats, CLT mats are not always flexible enough for use over extremely rough terrain.
 Composite mats are made from high-density polyethylene, so they’re highly flexible.
-Crane mats are also highly flexible in that they are the thickest road mat, capable of supporting air bridges.
-This makes crane mats the most versatile road mat overall.

 How to Maintain CLT Mats

 Like all road mats, you should drive in the same direction as the grain on CLTs.
 This will help preserve them and increase the likelihood of reusability.

 Regular cleaning and maintenance can improve their lifespan as well.
 Wash them down after each job to make them easier to inspect for damage and to ensure you don’t track environmental hazards from one site to the next.
 CLT mats can also be easily cleaned with a scraper or power washer before being moved to a new job site.